 Travelling with the kids can often feel like a daunting task!
-With two kids of her own, our Africa specialist Kate has put together a safari which promises to keep the kids well and truly captivated, freeing the grown-ups to relax and enjoy the spectacular scenery, great wildlife, fascinating culture and geological marvels that are all on offer in Namibia.
+Our family friendly safari promises to keep the kids well and truly captivated, freeing the grown-ups to relax and enjoy the spectacular scenery, great wildlife, fascinating culture and geological marvels that are all on offer in Namibia.
 We have carefully chosen places where we know that the kids will be happily entertained and educated at the same time, ensuring that you all enjoy your holiday in equal measure without compromise.

 The journey begins when you are met by your specialist naturalist guide who will be with you throughout your holiday and who will transport you from Windhoek to the world-renowned AfriCat Foundation.
 Home for the next 2 nights is the Okonjjima Bush Suite, which is a perfect place for families.
 With your own chef, guide and exclusive safari vehicles, you will feel like kings (and princes and princesses!) and can enjoy the privacy of your own suite without having to worry about noise levels!
 During the day a nanny can be arranged for younger kids, and for older kids, either nature walks on foot or time spent visiting the remarkable cheetah welfare project on the reserve are all on offer.
 Another highlight for the kids is the fun bushman trail.
 For mum and dad and older kids, leopard tracking vehicle or large carnivore tracking on foot in search of cheetah, wild dog and spotted hyena is an exhilarating way to integrate with the wildlife.